Music Composition MA/M.Mus

 4 semesters - 2 years

-Information about studies is in English for study programs where the language of instruction is English.
+Information about studies is in English with study programs where the language of instruction is English.

-Program information is provided in English, as the language of the MA program in composition is English.
+Program information is provided in English, as the language of MA program in composition is English.

-Students attend private lessons with a composition tutor, but they also interact with each other in collective composition classes.
-The school collaborates with professional musicians who give workshops where students' works are rehearsed and discussed.
-Besides this, students meet once a week to either analysis notable compositions, discuss their research or Have formal discussions on artistic or professional topics of their own choice.
-Gradually, each student defines his/her own field of research and creation and finishes it Programs with a Master's project composed of a musical composition and a paper.
-The balance may be either: a) A 20 credit composition and a 10 credits paper b) A 10 credit composition and 20 credit paper, or c) a final project which focuses almost exclusively on the practical aspect.
-In that homes, the musical project should amount to 26 credits and be complemented by a four credits reflection on the student's personal creative process.
+Students attend private lessons with a composition tutor but they also interact with each other in collective composition classes.
+The school collaborates with professional musicians who give workshops where students‘ works are heard and discussed.
+Besides this, students meet once a week to either analysis notable compositions, discuss their research or have formal discussions on artistic or professional topics of their own choice.
+Gradually, each student defines his/her own field of research and creation and finishes the program with a Master's project composed of a musical composition and a paper.
+The balance may be either: a) A 20 credit composition and a 10 credit paper b) A 10 credit composition and 20 credit paper, or c) a final project which focuses almost exclusively on the practical aspect.
+In that case, the musical project should amount to 26 credits and be completed by a four credit reflection on the student's personal creative process.
 Students are offered the opportunity to have their final project performed by the Caput Ensemble at a graduation concert

 Understandably, the subject of composition is by far the largest item in the syllabus, generating almost half the credits in the first three terms.

-Other compulsory courses occur in the first two terms.
-These are: a course in sound technology, either electronic or instrumental, a course on artistic research, a course on music analysis and an introduction to some recent aesthetic tendencies in music composition.
-The program offers a number of elective courses such as on the intersection of music and other arts, on critical art practices, on film scoring, orchestration and vocal and choral textures.
-Furthermore, within the department, there is a large variety of courses, such as participation in the department's experimental music ensemble and a course on video editing among other things.
-The third term offers, if required, a specialized support to the student's own research.
-The department is regularly involved in international collaborations, and students can apply for a term as exchange students abroad at one of the thirty affiliated institutes of the IUA.
+Other computational courses occur in the first two terms.
+These are: a course in sound technology, either electronic or instrumental, a course on artistic research, a course on music analysis and an introduction to some recent issues music composition.
+The program offers a number of elective courses such as the intersection of music and other activities, such as information in the department and activities.

 After graduation

-After the studies the student should have the theoretical and technical basis fitting his/her creative activity.
-The Programs is also intended to strengthen the student's grip on music in general, be it for the interpretation, research, editing, discussion or teaching of music.
-The possible field of action is therefore wide, in addition to the possibility to proceed to a PhD Programs abroad.
-(IUA does not as of yet have a PhD Programs in music, but one is being developed).
+After the studies the student should have the theoretic and technical basis fitting his/her creative activity.
+The program is also intended to stringhen the student's grip on music in general, be it for the interpretation, research, editing, discussion or teaching of music.
+The possible field of action is therefore wide, in addition to the possibility to requested to a PhD program abroad.
+(IUA does not as of yet have a PhD program in music, but one is being developed).

-Iceland University of the Arts employs a standard electronic application form.
+Iceland University of the Arts employees a standard electronic application form.

 The application process is in two steps, first submit the application and then pay the application fee.
 Please note: It is possible to save the application while working on it.